-The Harry Brookes Allen (HBA) Museum of Anatomy and Pathology aims to be both a world-class reference collection of human anatomy and pathology material and a vibrant study hub for educational and research activities.
+The Harry Brookes Allen Museum of Anatomy and Pathology aims to be both a world-class reference collection of human anatomy and pathology material and a vibrant study hub for educational and research activities.
 Taking a scientific and ethically-considered approach, the museum provides teaching resources for relevant University of Melbourne curricula and educational services for external institutions.
 The museum further offers unique public engagement opportunities, both virtual and physical, which aim to enhance knowledge transfer and broaden scientific discourse.
 The museum actively pursues maintenance and expansion of the collection, while also evolving to reflect our ever-changing understanding of the human body.

-Rohan has been managing and curating biological collections at the University of Melbourne since 2013.
-Starting as curator of the Harry Brookes Allen Museum in 2018, he has overseen the museum through a high-impact construction project taking place on the museum’s doorstep and the ongoing effects of a global pandemic.
+Rohan has been managing and curating biological museum collections at the University of Melbourne since 2013.
+Starting as curator of the Harry Brookes Allen Museum in 2018, he has overseen the museum through the disruptions of a major construction project on the museum’s doorstep and the ongoing effects of a global pandemic.
 Prior to his current role, Rohan was collection manager of the Tiegs Zoology Museum (2013-2018).
 He has written about museums for Pursuit, INSITE magazine, and University of Melbourne Collections magazine, and is a regular guest on David Astle's Evenings program on ABC Radio Melbourne.

 The foundation of the anatomy and pathology collections dates to 1859, when the University Council proposed the establishment of a museum of ‘anatomical, pathological, physiological and botanical’ specimens.

 Associate Professor of Clinical Anatomy, Department of Anatomy and Physiology

 Director, Museums, Faculty of Medicine, Dentistry and Health Sciences

 Associate Director, Science & Academic Programs, University Museums and Collections